rohitkjohnedu/my_yade/doc/sphinx/user.rst

 	# created by functors in InteractionLoop
 	Yade [2]: i.geom, i.phys

-This method will be rather slow if many interaction are to be created (the functor lookup will be repeated for each of them).
+This method will be rather slow if many interactions are to be created (the functor lookup will be repeated for each of them).
 In such case, ask on yade-dev@lists.launchpad.net to have the :yref:`createInteraction<yade._utils.createInteraction>` function accept list of pairs id's as well.

 Base engines
 =============